Saturday, November 7, 2009

 MacBook Pro AirPort autoconnect

 We just installed a new wireless router with WPA security (with the last one we were using WEP).
 My MacBook Pro connected just fine first time.
-The problem was that whenever I close the lib and reopen the Airport would not automatically connect, it would ask me which network to connect to.
+The problem was that whenever I close the lid and reopen, the Airport would not automatically connect, it would ask me which network to connect to.

 The surprising solution was to move /Applications/Utilities/System Preferences.app into /Applications/System Preferences.app